-There’s nothing quite like your own Homemade Cinnamon Raisin English Muffins ~ and you don’t even have to turn on the oven to make them!
+There’s nothing quite like your own Homemade Cinnamon Raisin English Muffins ~ this easy English muffin recipe is the real deal, it’s easy to make, and you don’t even have to turn on the oven!

 Oh gosh, so much to say about these.
 I’ll try to be quick because I’m sure all you care about is the recipe.
 But can I just say, while I have the podium for a minute, what the @#$% is going on with food prices?
 I can’t even bear to do a full grocery shop anymore, I have to do it in little mini runs like I do with the gas, just so I don’t freak out about how much I’m spending.
 Limes are almost a dollar each, don’t even get me started on toilet paper, and English muffins?
 I glanced at the price the other day while I was picking up our weekly 2 packages.
 Big mistake.
 When I did the math, we might as well be going out for fancy coffees every day.
 HUGE motivation to make these myself.
 With a few cups of flour, a tablespoon of cinnamon, and some raisins, I’ll be saving a lot, and getting bigger, better muffins.

 If you’ve made my original ENGLISH MUFFINS you’ll know the drill.
 It’s a fairly sticky dough that gets mixed up in a stand mixer, and then rises a bit, then gets shaped into rounds, rests briefly, and then cooks right on the stove top.
 The process is easy, like my FOCACCIA, and that’s probably why I like them both so much.
 Less challenge, more eating.